 The financial aid program at Seattle University assists academically competent and needy students in meeting the expenses of their college education.
-This assistance is offered to both new and continuing students, may be directed toward normal educational expenses as well as living expenses, and is available to students without racial or religious discrimination.
+This assistance offered to both new and continuing students, may be used for normal educational expenses as well as living expenses, and is available to students without racial or religious discrimination.